vitormcruz/tome/README.md

     ]
 ```

 This is better because we garantee that the assertion is successfull in result of the action made in the test (the When definition), but it leaves us with a code duplication.
-There are many alternatives to remove it, but Tome Parameter Assertions can store the verification as a block execution so that it executes both the verification fail and success:
+There are many alternatives to remove it, but Tome Parameter Assertions can store the verification as a block execution so that it executes both of the fail and success verifications:

 ```smalltalk
 run: [ :newUserName :userAge :assertFindResult |